 Craving a crusty bread roll with a soft, fluffy interior?
-These Mexican bolillos are just what you're looking for.
-They are made with basic ingredients, and smell amazing as they bake!
+These Mexican bolillos, are just what you are looking for because they are made with basic ingredients and taste amazing.

 Jump to: